top of page

 image.png

-Description: Large deciduous tree the grows best in medium moisture, well-drained soils in full sun.
-It is one of the best-looking Oaks in the winter due to the light grey, platey bark and open crown.
+Description: Large deciduous tree that grows best in medium moisture, well-drained soils in full sun.
+It is one of the best-looking Oaks in the winter due to the light gray platey bark and open crown.

 Kentucky Coffee Tree